kdz/ebohub/D_Q1.md

 ### The Problem and Constraints ###

 The [Ebola outbreak](http://www.bbc.com/news/world-africa-28755033) that started in 2014 is the deadliest outbreak in the history of the disease.
 The disease spread like wildfire, and the region had none of the infrastructure required to tackle it rapidly and effectively.
-Tens of thousands
+Well over 10,000 people have died.

-Major problems included:
+Major problems with the epidemic included:

-  - Health care workers personally identified remote infections, suspects, and exposures
+  - Health care workers have to personally identify remote infections, suspects, and exposures
-  - Patients could only be safely handled at suitably equipped Ebola response centers
+  - Patients can only be safely handled at suitably equipped Ebola response centers
-  - There were few ways to dissiminate information or to reach out to local communities
+  - There are few ways to dissiminate information or to reach out to local communities
   - There was no central coordinated surveillance system that connected to the public and workers
   - Healthcare workers were recording patient, disease, and test data on paper
   - Mobile telecomm infrastructure was for feature phones (SMS-based) without web access